mason-chase/crud-test-angular/README.md

 - Email must be unique in the local storage or memory array

+### Delivery (Must)
-Please clone this repository in a new github repository in private mode and share with ID: `mason-chase` in private mode on github.com
+- Please clone this repository in a new github repository in private mode and share with ID: `mason-chase` in private mode on github.com, make sure you do not erase my commits and then create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) (code review).